Ateneo de Zamboanga University: Governance

 The current president, Fr.
 Ernald Andal, S.J.

-Ateneo is governed as a private, nonprofit corporation by a board of trustees responsible for overseeing the long-term interests of the university.
+The Ateneo is governed as a private, nonprofit corporation by a board of trustees responsible for overseeing the long-term interests of the university.
 The board consists of 15 members with at least 8 Jesuit members.

-Ateneo is administered by a president who is elected by the board of trustees from the Jesuit members of the board to a six-year term.
+The Ateneo is administered by a president who is elected by the board of trustees from the Jesuit members of the board to a six-year term.
 There is no limit to how many terms the president can serve.
 Under him are four vice presidents with two being the heads of the basic and higher education units, one for administration, and one for the university's formation efforts.

-Prior to the 1970s, the head of the local Jesuit community was also the rector of Ateneo, and they were appointed by the Jesuit Provincial Superior.
+Prior to the 1970s, the head of the local Jesuit community was also the rector of the Ateneo, and they were appointed by the Jesuit Provincial Superior.
 Efforts were made by the Jesuits to incorporate Ateneo and establish a board of trustees, and on February 25, 1979, Fr.
 Ernesto Carretero, was the first president elected by the newly established Board of Trustees.